-Depending on how far along in its development before a system can be called an ACDS, some 46 states have an ACDS; also, the Federal Bureau of Prisons, several counties and several municipalities have an ACDS.
+Depending on how far along in its development before a system can be called an ACDS, no more than 46 states have an ACDS; also, the Federal Bureau of Prisons, several counties and several municipalities have an ACDS.
 Our study, however, has concentrated on state level ACDSs.